 Reducing Indigenous homelessness in the region is a priority for the community as well as the Reaching Home Program.
-The City of Abbotsford Community Advisory Board (CAB) and Community Entity (CE) are committed to supporting Indigenous, First Nations, Metis and Inuit-led organizations serving Indigenous, First Nations, Metis, and Inuit people and to ensuring that Indigenous, First Nations, Metis, and Inuit individuals and families have access to culturally appropriate services.
+The City of Abbotsford Community Advisory Board (CAB) and Community Entity (CE) are committed to supporting Indigenous, First Nations, Metis, and Inuit-led organizations serving their own community members who are homeless and/or at imminent risk in a culturally appropriate manner.